thriveweb/greatstart/content/enrolmentsPages/enrolling-at-a-great-start-early-learning-centre.md

     curriculum and learning programs and see our environment first hand.
 breakoutBox:
   content: >-
-    In order to enrol your child in a Great Start Early Learning Centre, you will need to be provided access to OWNA parent portal and app providing access for parents to view published observations, photos and stories as well as manage their waitlist and enrolments.
+    To add your children's name to waitlist and enrol your child in a Great Start Early Learning Centre, you will need to be provided access to OWNA parent portal and app.
+Once provided links to forms and access you will be able to complete waitlist forms, manage enrolment forms, view educational plans, learning documentation, photos and stories.

     When a vacancy arises, you will be contacted by the Centre Director with an offer of placement.
 When an offer for placement is made to you, please accept the enrolment and complete the online enrolment form, direct debit authorisation form and Complying Written Arrangement (CWA).

     Note: Before applying for a placement at the centre, it is important that